-The next thing to do is to measure from each end of your base line up the centre line to the point where your measurement is the same length as the base line.
+The next thing to do is Measure from each end of your baseline up the centre line, to the point where your measurement is the same length as the baseline.
 If your centre line is correct the measurements should be the same on all three sides of your equilateral triangle.
 If they are, then you are ready to move on to the next stage.
 If they do not line up check your centre line and measurements for accuracy.

 Once you have your template drawn you will need to carefully cut it out.
 You can do this with a craft knife or scissors.
 If you are using a craft knife you will also need to use your ruler to ensure that you cut a straight line.
 Always get an adult to help you when using scissors or craft knives.